 The following are factors we take into consideration when marking GAMSAT essays, use them as a guide.
 They are as follows:

 - Ideas that are relevant, interesting and important: Ideas are the heart of the piece — what the writer is writing about and the information he or she chooses to write about it.

 - Organisation that is logical and effective: Organisation refers to the order of ideas and the way the writer moves from one idea to the next.

 - Voice that is appropriate: Voice is how the writing feels to someone when they read it.
 Is it formal or casual?
 Is it friendly and inviting or reserved and standoffish?
 Voice is the expression of the writer’s personality through words.

 - Word Choice that is appropriate, specific and memorable: Good writing uses just the right words to say just the right things.

 - Sentence Fluency that is smooth and expressive: Fluent sentences are easy to understand and interesting to read with expression.

 - Conventions that are correct and communicative: Conventions are the ways we all agree to use punctuation, spelling, grammar, and other things that make writing consistent and easy to read.

 Here’s the bottom line:

 Students are not being assessed on how well their GAMSAT essay conforms to a set of arbitrary guidelines.
 For example, markers won’t deduct marks because a student decides to tell a story instead of presenting an argument.
-When it comes to structure, is response structured coherently, and in a way which is easy to follow? e.g. an introduction, then several successive body paragraphs, each building off the previous, before a final conclusion which synthesises everything.
-Also keep a close eye on fluency and effectiveness of language.
+When it comes to structuring, is response structured coherently, and in a way which is easy to follow? e.g. an introduction, then several successive body paragraphs, each building off the previous, before a final conclusion which synthesises everything.
+Also, keep a close eye on fluency and effectiveness of language.
 This is basically a measure of their use of grammar and how well sentences are easy to follow.